bsebhat/bsebhat.github.io/content/labs/06-soc/02-add-soc-analyst-vm.md

 sudo chage -d 0 soc-analyst
 ```

-I add it to the juiceshop group, so it can access the `/opt/juice-shop` directory to investigate incidents:
+I add it to the juicero group, so it can access the `/opt/juice-shop` directory to investigate incidents:
 ```
-sudo groupadd juiceshop soc-analyst
+sudo groupadd juicero soc-analyst
 ```

 ## Current Network Topology